saitaiky/notebook/docs/docs/software-development/system-design/security/authentication/oauth.md

 **Redirect URIs** play a crucial role in verifying application identity, especially for public clients.
 While HTTPS URLs provide a reliable identity verification, custom URL schemes lack global uniqueness, making them less secure.

-:::infoHow to verify the application identity in the API world?
+:::info How to verify the application identity in the API world?
 ![](/img/software-development/system-design/security/protect-api.png)

 In Google APIs and services, you can restrict which websites are allowed to make API calls by specifying allowed domains.
 This involves setting up application restrictions in the Google Cloud Console, where you can declare specific domains that are permitted to use the API key.